runpod/poddy/README.md

 # Poddy

-Welcome to the repository for Poddy, a Discord bot created to help the RunPod community server function.
+Welcome to the repository for Poddy, a Discord bot created to help the Runpod community server function.

 ## Self Hosting

-To run this bot you need to be on at least node.js `v18`, from there make sure you have PNPM installed and run `pnpm install` to install all of our dependencies.
+To run this bot you need to be on at least node.js `v20`, from there make sure you have PNPM installed and run `pnpm install` to install all of our dependencies.

 Once all of our dependencies are installed please duplicate `.env.example` to `.env.prod` and `.env.dev`, then modify all the values accordingly, and the same for `./prisma/.env`.

-To run the production version of this bot please run `pnpm start`, if any errors come out feel free to contact the developer (`@polar.blue` on Discord) if he still works on the project!
-(Make sure to compile your TypeScript files first with `tsc`)
+To run the production version of this bot please run `pnpm start`, for support - please open an issue.

 If you want to run the development version run `pnpm build`.